victorchukwuemeka/aquapush/task.md

+* try everything and fix each error you may find .

 * make the whole process secured
 * talk about it on hacker news
 * making   a video on product showcase